Defective pixel

-A defective pixel is a pixel on a liquid crystal display (LCD) that is not functioning properly.
+A defective pixel or a dead pixel is a pixel on a liquid crystal display (LCD) that is not functioning properly.
 The ISO standard ISO 13406-2 distinguishes between three different types of defective pixels, while hardware companies tend to have further distinguishing types.

 Similar defects can also occur in charge-coupled device (CCD) and CMOS image sensors in digital cameras.
 In these devices, defective pixels fail to sense light levels correctly, whereas defective pixels in LCDs fail to reproduce light levels correctly.

 Types

 Dark dot defect

 A dark dot defect is usually caused by a transistor in the transparent electrode layer that is stuck "on" for TN panels or "off" for MVA, PVA, and IPS panels.
-In that state, the transistor places the liquid crystal material so that no light ever passes through to the RGB layer of the display.
+In that state, the liquid crystal material does not do any rotation so that the light from the backlight does not pass through the RGB layer of the display.

 Bright dot defect

 A bright dot defect or hot pixel is a group of three sub-pixels (one pixel) all of whose transistors are "off" for TN panels or stuck "on" for MVA and PVA panels.
-This allows all light to pass through to the RGB layer, creating a bright white pixel that is always on.
+This allows all light to pass through to the RGB layer, creating a bright pixel that is always on.

+Another cause of bright dot may be the presence of impurities in the liquid crystal.
+On the one hand, impurities will affect the alignment of liquid crystal molecules, and on the other hand, they can reflect light to form bright spots.